JDT Inc.

 Distribution & repurposing

-Each piece is cut for the surface it lives on — owned, paid, organic.
-Performance is read against pillars, not posts, so the system improves issue over issue.
+Each piece is cut for the surface it lives on, whether owned, paid, or organic.
+Performance is read against pillars, not posts, so the output improves issue over issue.

 What's included